Charis Wilson: Years with Weston

 Weston wrote that at a concert in December 1933 or January 1934 he saw "this tall, beautiful girl, with fine proportioned body, intelligent face, well-freckled, blue eyes, golden brown hair to shoulders – and had to meet."
 Her brother, Leon, who had met Weston while Wilson was in Portland, introduced the two.
 Wilson said, "For anyone interested in statistics – I wasn't – he was 48 years old and I had just turned 20.
 What was important to me was the sight of someone who quite evidently was twice as alive as anyone else in the room, and whose eyes most likely saw twice as much as anyone else's did."

 At the time Weston was married, but his wife, Flora Chandler Weston, was living in Los Angeles.
 In Carmel, Weston was sharing his home with Sonya Noskowiak, a photographer in her own right but also Weston's model and lover.
 Wilson stopped by Weston's studio a few days later, only to find that Weston had gone to Los Angeles on business.
 Noskowiak welcomed her, brought out many of Weston's prints for viewing and asked if she would be interested in modeling for Weston.
+Wilson was fascinated by Weston's stark black and white photographs of California landscapes and especially his photographs of various models in the nude, which she found very appealing.
 On April 22, 1934, Wilson posed for the first of what would be hundreds of photographs, both nude and clothed.

 After the second modeling session, Weston wrote in his daybooks, "a new love come into my life … one which, I believe, will stand the test of time."
 Posing for Weston elevated Wilson's feelings for him far beyond her initial ardor.
 She wrote, "During photographic sessions, Edward made a model feel totally aware of herself.
 It was beyond exhibitionism or narcissism, it was more like a state of induced hypnosis, or of meditation."
 She became completely enamored of Weston, and he of her.
 Within a few months time they were lovers.
+Weston called Wilson "the great love of my life" who inspired him to achieve "certain heights reached with no other love".
 Noskowiak, who was still living with Weston at the time, seemed to be aware of their relationship but might have tolerated it in the hopes that it would not last.

 After the initial modeling sessions Weston became completely captivated by Wilson.
 He made 31 photographs of her nude form in 1934 alone, each laboriously visualized and captured with his 4 X 5 Graflex camera, then hand developed and printed in his small darkroom.
 For the next two years she was his exclusive model.